Skip to content

 The resend.ts file contains a renderCustomerIntentReport() function that takes the lead object and renders HTML email sections: submission card, device/browser, engagement, session path, search queries, and customer actions.
 The email is sent via Resend to the business owner.

-The system turns form submissions into qualified sales context.
+The system turns form submissions into useful customer context.

-Instead of receiving a generic inquiry, the business can see whether the customer came from Google, how long they researched, which page converted them, what product or service they focused on, and what next step is most likely to move the conversation forward.
+Instead of receiving a generic inquiry, the business can see how the customer arrived, how long they researched, which page converted them, what product or service they focused on, and what next step is most likely to be helpful.

 What the business learns: